Business Account Frequently Asked Questions

 2. Once the FX Trensfer has processed successfully, sending funds from one account to the other instantly, you can view the transfer in both of the relevant accounts.

-As a business customer you may order debit cards at any time using ‘firework online’.
 When ordering a card you will need to confirm the business user who will use the card and the sterling and euro account to which the card is to be linked.

-Your card will usually arrive in five business days.
 Fire debit cards may be used anywhere you see the MasterCard® logo – in store, online, for recurring bills and at ATMs for cash withdrawals.
 When your card arrives, activate the card by following the instructions below.

 2. Go to the ‘Debit Cards’ tab and click on the ‘Add Fire Debit Card’ button.